ART AUCTION

 The Sierra Indians call themselves ‘the older brothers’.
 They believe that they have a mystical wisdom and understanding with the responsibility to maintain the balance of the universe.
 We, as the “little brothers”, have failed to keep the world in harmony.

-Balance is achieved by regenaration; Making offerings to the sacred sites and in doing so, giving back to the earth what is taken from it.
-We want to make an offering to the inhabitants and help them in constrcuting/funding a JÁKA (Bridge) to cross Rio Ancho, the river located on their land.
-The JÁKA will secure transportation of animals and heavy loading and connect with 11 other villages.
+Balance is achieved by regeneration.
+Making offerings to the sacred sites and in doing so, giving back to the Earth what is taken from it.
+We want to make an offering to the Kogi and help them in constructing/funding a JÁKA (Bridge) to cross Rio Ancho, the river located on their land.
+The JÁKA will secure transportation of animals and heavier loads and connect them with 11 other villages.

 Protect the guardians of the earth